What’s the Difference Between a Dermatologist and an Esthetician?December 21, 2021

-We pride ourselves on being skin-care enthusiasts with deep product awareness and extensive routines.
-But there comes a time when even we need to turn to a skin-care professional.
-Whether it’s to get advice about a stubborn pimple or to get facial extractions, seeking help from a dermatologist or an esthetician is necessary.
+We pride ourselves on being skincare enthusiasts with extensive routines and a deep understanding of products and ingredients.
+But there comes a time when even we have to turn to a skincare professional.
+Whether it’s to get advice about a stubborn pimple or to get a prescription for retinol, seeking help from a dermatologist or an esthetician can be necessary.
 So, how do you know which one to visit?
-We tapped board-certified dermatologist and founder of Dermatology & Laser Group Arash Akhavan, M.D., and celebrity esthetician Mimi Luzon to explain the key differences between these skin-care professionals.
+We tapped Dr. Arash Akhavan, board-certified dermatologist and Skincare.com consultant, and Mimi Luzon, celebrity esthetician, to explain the key differences between these skincare professionals.

 What Is a Dermatologist?

-To put it plainly, a dermatologist is a doctor who focuses on the health of your skin.
+A dermatologist is a doctor who focuses on the health of your skin.
 More specifically, “a board-certified dermatologist is a fully licensed physician who has completed countless hours of schooling and real-world training in all medical fields with an emphasis on dermatology training,” explains Dr. Akhavan.
 Dermatologists are professionals who have studied to learn exactly how the skin works so they can offer patients proper regimens and treatments needed to help address concerns.
-Whether it’s acne, scars, hyperpigmentation, eczema, rosacea, etc., a dermatologist will be able to explain what is happening to your skin and prescribe medications that will help, if necessary.
+Whether it’s acne, hyperpigmentation, eczema or rosacea, a dermatologist will be able to explain what is happening to your skin and prescribe medications that will help, if necessary.

 What Is an Esthetician?

-An esthetician is also a skin-care professional, but they are not licensed doctors.
+Estheticians are also skincare professionals, but they are not licensed doctors.
 According to Luzon, estheticians focus on improving the overall look and feel of the skin.
 “Estheticians know how to combine the right ingredients with the correct advanced technologies,” says Luzon.
 “This combination (ingredients and technologies) brings outstanding results in visibly improving skin texture, wrinkles, depth, tone and, most importantly, helping clients achieve glowing, vibrant-looking skin.”
 According to Luzon, “the esthetician’s fundamental goal is to create glowing, radiant and healthy-looking skin, something that can be achieved regardless of chronological age.”